ensdomains/docs/permanent-registrar-faq.md

 ### Can I trade ENS domains on NFT exchanges?

-Yes, .eth names are tradeable as NFT tokens.
+Yes, .eth names are tradeable as NFTs.

 ### How can I transfer domains registered in the .eth registry to someone else?

-You can do this using [our manager interface here](https://app.ens.domains/), or using any tool with NFT support.
+You can do this using [our Manager interface here](https://app.ens.domains/), or using any tool with NFT support.

 ### What prohibits large scale domain grabbing besides registration fees?